Installation Guide#

 • Building your ROS workspace

-This guide excpects you to have a GitHub account with an SSH key (you can read about adding a new ssh key here).
+This guide expects you to have a GitHub account with an SSH key (you can read about adding a new ssh key here).

 PyCRAM uses ROS for a variety of functionality, for this reason you need a working ROS installation on your machine.
-For information on how to install ROS please referee to the official documentation here.
+For information on how to install ROS please refer to the official documentation here for ROS1 Noetic or here for ROS2 Jazzy.

 The dependencies you will need are: